dram/trealla/docs/FEATURES.md

 only when all headers have been consumed and content (if any) is ready for reading.
 Stash keys are case-insensitive.
 The path and query values are URL-decoded.
 Currently only the HEAD and GET methods are supported.

-Note: writes to sockets are normally blocking but *put_file/2* can yield internally when called by a process.
-Use *tmo/1* to set a timeout.

 See *samples/http_server.pro* & *samples/http_client.pro* for guidance.